mechmotum/symbrim/docs/guides/component_implementation.rst

 underscore is added to the method name.
 For example, ``_define_<step>``.
 These methods solely implement the "define" step for the component itself without traversing the submodels and load groups.
-The base classes, like :class:`brim.core.base_classes.BrimBase`, contain the implementation of the "define" methods, including traversal, which should be called by the user.
+The base classes, like :class:`symbrim.core.base_classes.BrimBase`, contain the implementation of the "define" methods, including traversal, which should be called by the user.
 These methods follow the format ``define_<step>``.